-Your API Key token will now appear in the panel.
-If you want to update or delete the token, you can do this easily with the edit and delete buttons.
+If you want to update or delete the token, by clicking on the down arrow and using the edit (highlighted) and delete buttons.

 Step 3.
 Enable SendGrid SMTP email for a site

 Open your Site Customizer by clicking on its URL in the Active Sites panel: